 The States of Guernsey has been working closely with the UK Government, alongside Jersey and the Isle of Man, to ensure that trade continues to flow between the islands and our trading partners in the UK and EU post-Brexit.
 On this page you'll find information and documents relating to our work in this crucial area, including guidance for traders preparing for the UK's exit from the EU.

 Ensuring there is as little disruption to trade as possible has been a strategic focus for the States of Guernsey throughout our work to prepare for Brexit.
 Our priorities in this area have included working with the UK Government to secure an extension of its WTO membership to the islands, ensuring the continued tariff-free movement of goods between the Bailiwick, the UK, Jersey and the Isle of Man by agreeing the formation of a new joint customs union to take effect on exit day, and putting in place the necessary legislation to ensure the continual free-flow of data post-Brexit.

 A guide for businesses

-- The following document provides a quick guide for businesses based in Guernsey about the UK's planned exit from the EU on 31 October 2019.
-It is important to consider what impact a no deal Brexit could have on your business and how this differs from the impacts that were anticipated in March 2019.
+- The following document provides a quick guide for businesses based in Guernsey about the UK's planned exit from the EU.
+It is important to consider what impact a potential no deal Brexit could have on your business and how this differs from the impacts that were anticipated in March and October 2019.
 The following information may be helpful to understand how leaving the EU may affect your business and any amendments that you might need to make to existing contingency plans.
-Preparing for a 'no-deal' Brexit on October 31st 2019 [506kb]
+Businesses preparing for a 'no-deal' Brexit [470kb]

 - The following document sets out information relating to Customs & Excise to help businesses and individuals understand the various scenarios that could impact trade, in order that they can make informed plans and preparations.
 This notice identifies key areas of customs-related business that may be affected: Guernsey Customs Brexit Preparations [1Mb]